Rain and dew

 Honeysuckles (Lonicera) are a genus of c.
 180 species of shrubs or climbers of the family Caprifoliaceae, native to the Northern Hemisphere.
 Of these, no less than about a hundred are found in China.
 The generic name was given in honour of German botanist Adam Lonicer (1528-1586), while the name honeysuckle stems from the sweet nectar in the flowers of this genus.
 Some species are indeed fragrant, and several are cultivated as ornamentals.

-Pictures, depicting Central Asian honeysuckle species, may be seen on the page Plants: Himalayan flora, and the invasive Japanese honeysuckle (Lonicera japonica) is described on the page Nature: Invasive species.
+Pictures, depicting Central Asian honeysuckle species, may be seen on the page Plants: Himalayan flora, and the invasive Japanese honeysuckle (L. japonica) is described on the page Nature: Invasive species.

 The fly honeysuckle (Lonicera xylosteum) is distributed in Europe, Turkey, and the European part of Russia.
 This picture is from the island of Öland, Sweden.
 (Photo copyright © by Kaj Halberg)

-Gompas are monasteries in areas dominated by Tibetan Buddhism, or Lamaism.
+Monasteries in areas dominated by Tibetan Buddhism, or Lamaism, are called gompas.
 These buildings and other aspects of Lamaism are described on the page Religion: Buddhism.

-Black rain clouds darken the sky behind buildings in Leh, Ladakh, northern India: the red Tsemo Gompa, erected 1430, the ruins of King Tashi Namgyal’s old fort, built in the 1500s (left), and a white Maitreya temple.
-The title ‘Maitreya’ indicates that this temple was built in honour of Maitreya (‘The Future Buddha’), who, in due time, will return to Earth to save humanity.
+Black rain clouds darken the sky behind buildings in Leh, Ladakh, northern India.
+The red Tsemo Gompa was constructed in 1430.
+To the left are the remains of King Tashi Namgyal’s old fort, built in the 1500s, to the right a white Maitreya temple.
+The title Maitreya indicates that this temple was built in honour of Maitreya (‘The Future Buddha’), who, in due time, will return to Earth to save humanity.
 (Photo copyright © by Kaj Halberg)

 Viburnum is a huge genus, comprising about 150-175 species of shrubs or small trees, native to the Temperate Northern Hemisphere, with a few species in montane areas of North Africa, Southeast Asia, and South America.
-Previously, this genus was classified as belonging to the elder family (Sambucaceae), but was then moved to the honeysuckle family (Caprifoliaceae).
-However, recent DNA analyses have revealed that, in fact, it belongs to the moschatel family (Adoxaceae).
+Several species are described on the page Plants: Himalayan flora.

-The Guelder rose (Viburnum opulus) is native to parts of western Central Asia, the Caucasus, and most of Europe, excepting the northernmost and southernmost parts, and it has also been introduced to North America and elsewhere.
-The name Guelder rose relates to the Dutch province of Gelderland, where a popular cultivar, the snowball tree, supposedly originated.
+The Guelder rose (Viburnum opulus) is native to parts of western Central Asia, the Caucasus, and most of Europe, except the northernmost and southernmost parts.
+It has also been introduced to North America and elsewhere.

 In Ukraine, this species is a national symbol, and also an emblem for the concept of a young girl’s love and tenderness.
 (Source: en.wikipedia.org/wiki/Viburnum)

-Raindrops adorn these autumn leaves and berries of Guelder rose, Zealand, Denmark.
+Raindrops adorn autumn leaves and berries of Guelder rose, photographed in Zealand, Denmark.
 (Photo copyright © by Kaj Halberg)

-The generic name is from the Greek poa (‘fodder’).
+The generic name is the Ancient Greek word for fodder.

 Raindrops cling to the inflorescence of this annual meadow-grass, photographed in the city of Taichung, Taiwan.
 (Photo copyright © by Kaj Halberg)